arpanchatterjeecse/bank-marketing-data-analysis-eda/README.md

-# Marketing Campaign Analytics Project
+<div align="center">Marketing Campaign Analytics Project</div>

-Analyze, optimize, and present actionable business insights from marketing campaign data using Python and modern data science techniques.
+<div align="center">Analyze, optimize, and present actionable business insights from marketing campaign data using Python and modern data science techniques.</div>

----

-## 📈 Project Workflow
+📈 Project Workflow

-> This project follows a robust, end-to-end data-to-insights workflow, using real or simulated marketing campaign datasets.
+This project follows a robust, end-to-end data-to-insights workflow, using real or simulated marketing campaign datasets.
 The codebase is fully modular and reproducible for Jupyter/Kaggle notebooks, and extensible to dashboarding tools like Tableau, Power BI, or Plotly Dash.

----

 ### 1. Data Collection